 - 2.9.1 The adopted policies will be monitored to check whether they are achieving the intended results, and whether potential adverse impacts associated with the site are being avoided.
 The results of this monitoring will be reported in the Authority's Monitoring Report, which will also identify any policies not being implemented, and if so why.
 This Monitoring Report is produced annually, considered by the Authority's Planning Committee, and then publicly available for viewing on the Authority's website.
 The results of this monitoring will feed into decisions on whether, and at what stage, there is a need to review any or all of the policies. - 2.9.2 The resources available for this monitoring are very limited.
-At present the Broads Authority has a single officer responsible for all policy and development plan preparation matters, including the monitoring of this and other development plan documents.
-In the light of resource constraints that situation is unlikely to change in the near future.
 This means that the monitoring arrangements must be focused and readily achievable.
 This does not mean that the monitoring will not be robust and fit for purpose. - 2.9.3 Monitoring indicators are too often added at the end of the plan making process and over-reliant on quantitative data, with little thought for the practicality or availability of the data to be relied on, or its logical relevance to the policy aims and delivery.
 This risks a spurious appearance of objectivity, but the monitoring regime never being fully implemented, or any results inconclusive for the purposes of determining whether the policies remain appropriate and relevant. - 2.9.4 The monitoring of the Site Specific Policies will concentrate on the practical assessment of the delivery of the policy aims for each site, and the success in avoiding identified potential adverse effects.
 In order to achieve this effort will be concentrated on making the most of existing available information and knowledge. - 2.9.5 In respect of areas with environmental designations or sensitivities, for instance, this will include the expert and local knowledge of the ecologists and field staff of the Broads Authority and its partner organisations (e.g. Natural England, Environment Agency, RSPB, Norfolk Wildlife Trust) in assessing the presence or potential of adverse impacts on sites with environmental designations, alongside the available published and unpublished data.
-These experts will often be aware of emerging issues well before they register on quantitative data (if such data is available at all). - 2.9.7 Tranquility, to take another example, is notoriously difficult to define, enumerate, and establish a baseline.
-However, the rangers and other field staff, on land and water, of the Authority (and its partner organisations) have intimate knowledge of their areas and are likely to be able to identify changes in, for instance, numbers and patterns of visitors, vehicles and watercraft, unlikely to be revealed by sporadic surveys.
+These experts will often be aware of emerging issues well before they register on quantitative data (if such data is available at all). - 2.9.6 Tranquility, to take another example, is difficult to define, enumerate, and establish a baseline.
+However, the rangers and other field staff, on land and water, of the Authority (and its partner organisations) have intimate knowledge of their areas and are likely to be able to identify changes in, for instance, numbers and patterns of visitors, vehicles and watercraft, unlikely to be revealed by sporadic surveys. - 2.9.7 Of course, this approach is not to the exclusion of survey data and documentary evidence where this is available, and much monitoring will rely on planning records, mapping, aerial photographs, and the like.

-- 2.9.8 Of course, this approach is not to the exclusion of survey data and documentary evidence where this is available, and much monitoring will rely on planning records, mapping, aerial photographs, and the like. - 2.9.9 In some cases there will be a degree of judgement involved in reaching a conclusion.
-In cases where there is significant uncertainty, this will be highlighted and a precautionary approach taken. - 2.9.10 In this way monitoring will be robust, credible, and genuinely useful in informing future actions and policies, while being proportionate to the limited scale of development involved, and the conservationist approach of most of the policies involved. - 2.9.11 Examples of information sources for monitoring:
+- 2.9.8 In some cases there will be a degree of judgement involved in reaching a conclusion.
+In cases where there is significant uncertainty, this will be highlighted and a precautionary approach taken. - 2.9.9 In this way monitoring will be robust, credible, and genuinely useful in informing future actions and policies, while being proportionate to the limited scale of development involved, and the conservationist approach of most of the policies involved. - 2.9.10 Examples of information sources for monitoring: